foliojs/pdfkit/README.md

 get a Blob from the output of PDFKit, you can use the [blob-stream](https://github.com/devongovett/blob-stream) module.

-The following example uses Browserify to load `PDFKit` and `blob-stream`, but if you're not using Browserify, you can load them in whatever way you'd like (e.g. script tags).
+The following example uses Browserify or webpack to load `PDFKit` and `blob-stream`, but if you're not using Browserify, you can load them in whatever way you'd like (e.g. script tags).

 ```javascript